techgrounds/techgrounds-skonak23/Azure-W3/# AZ-14 - Containers, Support Plans.md

-# AZ-14 - Containers, Support Plans, Advisor
+# AZ-14 - Containers, Support Plans, Advisor, App Configuration, Activity Log

 In this Assigment we will take a deeper dive into multiple Azure Services and its practices.